jfrog/jfrog-vscode-extension/README.md

 | [Secrets Detection](#-secrets-detection)                          |  ✅  |   ✅   |   ✅    |  ✅  |    ✅    |   ✅    |✅    |
 | [Exclude dev dependencies](#exclude-development-dependencies-during-scan)                          |  ❌  |   ❌   |   ✅    |  ❌  |    ❌    |   ❌    |   ❌    |
 | [Infrastructure as Code (IaC) Scan](#-infrastructure-as-code-(iac)-Scan)                          |  ❌  |   ❌   |   ❌    |  ❌  |    ❌    |   ❌    |   ✅     |

-#### 🌟 Additional Perks
-* Security issues are easily visible inline.
-* The results show issues with context, impact, and remediation.
-* View all security issues in one place, in the JFrog tab.
-* For Security issues with an available fixed version, you can upgrade to the fixed version within the plugin.
-* Track the status of the code while it is being built, tested, and scanned on the CI server.

-The extension also applies [JFrog File Spec JSON schema](https://raw.githubusercontent.com/jfrog/jfrog-cli/master/schema/filespec-schema.json) on the following file patterns: `**/filespecs/*.json`, `*filespec*.json` and `*.filespec`.
-Read more about JFrog File specs [here](https://www.jfrog.com/confluence/display/JFROG/FileSpec).

 ## Getting Started